Massively parallel sequencing: History

 In the 1990s, Applied Biosystems dominated DNA sequencing technology with their automated capillary electrophoresis Sanger sequencing machines.
 However, the early 2000s saw many new companies entering the market, driven by the goal of reducing genome sequencing costs below $1000 following the enthusiasm generated by the Human Genome Project.
 Many of these new methods were first developed with support from the National Institutes of Health (NIH) funding under the 'Technology Development for the $1,000 Genome' program, launched during Francis Collins’ tenure as director of the National Human Genome Research Institute.

 The first next-generation sequencers were based on pyrosequencing, originally developed by Pyrosequencing AB and later commercialized by 454 Life Sciences.
 In 2003, 454 Life Sciences launched the GS20, the first NGS DNA sequencer.
 This system provided reads approximately 400–500 bp long with 99% accuracy, enabling sequencing of about 25 million bases in a four-hour run at significantly lower costs compared to Sanger sequencing.
 The sequencing machines developed by 454 represented a paradigm shift by enabling the mass parallelisation of sequencing reactions, which significantly boosted the amount of DNA sequenced per run, making 454 Life Sciences the first major success in commercial NGS technology.

 Also in 2003, Solexa began developing a competing method known as Sequencing by Synthesis (SBS).
 In 2004, Solexa acquired colony sequencing (bridge amplification) technology from Manteia, producing densely clustered DNA fragments ("polonies") immobilized on flow cells.
 These dense clusters generated stronger fluorescent signals, improving accuracy and reducing optical costs.
 In 2005, Solexa integrated an engineered DNA polymerase and reversible terminator nucleotides, allowing repeated cycles of sequencing and imaging.
-The first commercial sequencer based on this technology, Genome Analyzer, was launched in 2006, providing shorter reads (about 35 bp) but higher throughput (up to 1 Gbp per run) and paired-end sequencing capability (i.e. both DNA strands were sequenced simultaneously).
+The first commercial sequencer based on this technology, Genome Analyzer, was launched in 2006, providing shorter reads (about 35 bp) but higher throughput (up to 1 Gbp per run) and paired-end sequencing capability, in which both ends of a DNA fragment are sequenced.

 in 2007, 454 Life Sciences was acquired by Roche and Solexa by Illumina, the same year Applied Biosystems introduced SOLiD, a ligation-based sequencing platform.
 However, SOLiD encountered issues sequencing palindromic regions and was eventually discontinued.
 In 2011, Ion Torrent introduced another alternative, measuring proton (pH) changes during nucleotide incorporation using semiconductor-based sensors.
 Ion Torrent systems rapidly produced 100 bp reads but frequently struggled with accurately sequencing homopolymers, ultimately leading to their abandonment.